nosami/dnx-bash-completion/README.md

-# BASH completion for dnx commands
+# BASH tab completion for dnx commands

 Provides argument completions for dnx, dnu and dnvm as well as semvers, aliases and dnx commands